By John Kennedy on 2017-12-15 11:07

 There are three main ways of distributing your content – via your own channels (owned), other people distributing and sharing it voluntarily (earned) and paying to distribute it (paid).

-To help you with your marketing and strategy plans for 2018, we have created a fully customisable powerpoint template for you to use and share with your colleagues.
+To help you with your marketing and strategy plans, we have created a fully customisable powerpoint template for you to use and share with your colleagues.
 Download the template:

 So What Can We Do Together?